harshkhetan/Certificate-Management/README.md

 The system also provides any user to access the data of who issued and when it was issued.
 This provides a way to check the authenticity of the certificate, the recipient, and the issuer.

-#### Checks
+#### Validations
 Only identified issuer can issue certificate NFT tokens.
 If a non-issuer attempts to mint the NFT an error will be thrown, and the certificate will not be created.

 The certificate which is issued, cannot be minted twice.
-If a certificate already exists for the unique identifier (recipient address) and Program/level an error will be thrown.
+If a certificate already exists for the unique identifier (recipient address) and Program an error will be thrown.

 #### Users
 There are 3 types of users the system provides support to:

 * **Issuer:** This is the certifying authority, which mints new certificates, then issues the desired recipient that certificate.
 * **Recipient:** This is the recipient of the certificate.
-They provide their recipient address to the issuer, to get the certificate issued.
+They have their own unique address; Issuer can also access recipient’s details from its address and issue certificate NFT tokens to the recipient.
+Whenever any recipient of the certificate must prove its certifications, he can simply send its address.
 * **Third Party:** This can be any anonymous user, which wants to verify the recipient’s certificate.

 ## **Advantages**